 Many athletes and bodybuilders take nitric oxide pre-workout because they believe it helps them work out harder and for longer.
 Is there any truth to this?
 Studies have provided mixed results.

-Possible symptoms of a NO deficiency include hypotension, insomnia, anxiety, loss of libido and erectile dysfunction.
-Thankfully, there are many natural ways to boost NO levels in the body.
+Possible symptoms of a nitric oxide deficiency include hypotension, insomnia, anxiety, loss of libido and erectile dysfunction.
+Thankfully, there are many natural ways to boost nitric oxide levels in the body.

 Foods rich in nitrates include: